moonLight-7k/suhel.khan/README.md

 This is the repository for my personal website.
 The website is built using HTML, CSS, and JavaScript and is hosted on GitHub Pages.

 ## Features
-- About me page with information about my background and skills.
+- About ME
+- My Social Media
 - My CV